SillyTavern/SillyTavern-Extras/README.md

 * Run `python server.py --enable-modules=caption,summarize,classify`
 * Get the API URL.
 Defaults to `http://localhost:5100` if you run locally.
 * Start SillyTavern with extensions support: set `enableExtensions` to `true` in config.conf
-* Navigate to SillyTavern extensions menu and put in an API URL and tap "Connect" to load the extensions
+* Navigate to the SillyTavern extensions menu and put in an API URL and tap "Connect" to load the extensions

 ## Modules